Chart Color Schemes

 Clarkson is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Clarkson's dwelling structures, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Perth metro's 92.2% houses and 7.8% other dwellings.
+Clarkson's dwelling structure, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to Perth metro's 92.2% houses and 7.8% other dwellings.
 Home ownership in Clarkson was at 15.9%, with mortgaged dwellings at 52.8% and rented ones at 31.3%.
-The median monthly mortgage repayment was $1,733, below the Perth metro average of $1,898.
-The median weekly rent was $350, matching the Perth metro figure.
-Nationally, Clarkson's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,898.
+The median weekly rent was $350, matching Perth metro's figure but lower than the national average of $375.
+Nationally, Clarkson's mortgage repayments were lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing